 Jon Chu’s Crazy Rich Asians is about crazy wealth.
 But it’s really about so much more.
-It’s about the clashes between old money and new; between privilege and disadvantage; between American born Asians and those calling Asia home; between following passion and giving into duty.
+It’s about the clashes between old money and new; privilege and disadvantage; American-born Asians and those calling Asia home; between following passion and giving into duty.
 Mostly it’s about a boyfriend’s mother’s envy.
-And, at the film’s center we find this conflict between a traditional Singaporean mother and her son’s Asian American girlfriend.
+And, at the film’s center, we find this conflict between a traditional Singaporean mother and her son’s Asian American girlfriend.
 At an even deeper level, Crazy Rich Asians is really about two different parts of that mother battling against each other.

 Rachel Chu (Constance Wu) is the youngest Economics professor at NYU.
-She’s passionate, she’s smart, she’s driven, she’s fun; she’s warm.
-She’s in love with Nick Young (Henry Golding) and he’s in love with her.
-They live in New York City and they’ve been together a year.
+She’s passionate, smart, driven, fun; and she’s warm.
+Rachel’s in love with Nick Young (Henry Golding) and he’s in love with her.
+They live in New York City and have been together a year.

 Now they’re traveling to Singapore for Nick’s best friend, Colin’s wedding (Chris Pang).
 Nick wants everyone “to meet the brilliant Rachel Chu.”
 Little does she know what she’s getting into.

-You see; Nick Young is the son of one of the wealthiest old money families in Asia.
+You see, Nick Young is the son of one of the wealthiest old money families in Asia.
 They’re as close to Singapore royalty as you can get.
 He didn’t want Rachel to know because, with her, he likes who he is.
-He’s battling against his history too – but in a different way than his mom.
+Nick’s battling against his history too – but in a different way than his mom.

 Nick wants to be himself.
 Eleanor Young (Michelle Yeoh) gave herself up.

 Crazy Rich Asians begins in 1995.
 What happened then helps us understand Eleanor Young.
 But more to the point, it gives us our first clue to who Rachel becomes in Eleanor’s mind.